Turn Me On (David Guetta song)

-"Turn Me On" is a song by French DJ David Guetta from his fifth studio album Nothing but the Beat.
+"Turn Me On" is a song by French DJ and record producer David Guetta from his fifth studio album Nothing but the Beat.
 Vocals are provided by rapper and singer Nicki Minaj, whose second studio album Pink Friday: Roman Reloaded features the song as a bonus song on its deluxe version.
-It was written by Ester Dean, David Guetta and Giorgio Tuinfort, with a rap written by Minaj, and is lyrically about addiction.
+It was written by Ester Dean, David Guetta and Giorgio Tuinfort, with a rap written by Minaj.

-The song has garnered mixed to favorable responses from music critics, who complimented Minaj's appearance on the track, while also dismissing the Auto-Tune used on Minaj's vocals.
+The song has garnered generally favorable responses from music critics, who complimented Minaj's appearance on the track, while also dismissing the Auto-Tune used on Minaj's vocals.
 It has been chosen as the fifth official single from Nothing but the Beat.
 It impacted U.S. Top 40/Mainstream and Rhythmic radio on 13 December 2011.
 A remixes EP was released in January 2012 internationally and in February 2012 in the US and Canada.
-The song also marks Guetta's best-peaking single in the United States, tied with "Without You" which also peaked at 4 on the Billboard Hot 100.
+The song also marks Guetta's best-peaking single in the United States, tied with "Without You", both of which peaked at 4 on the Billboard Hot 100.
 The song was briefly used to promote WWE WrestleMania XXVIII.
 As of December 2014, the song has sold 2.6 million copies in the United States.